-Whether you upgrade only when necessary or you camp out overnight for the newest releases, smartphones are now common enough that you might have an old one collecting dust in a drawer.
+Whether you upgrade your smartphone only when necessary or you camp out overnight for the newest releases, smartphones are now common enough that you might have an old one collecting dust in a drawer.

 In this article you'll learn how, with the right app or a little know-how, your old phone can still be put to good use.